GraphChi/graphchi-cpp/README.md

 ### NEW: Graph contraction algorithms

-Read about graph contraction technique, which we used to implemented efficient minimum spanning forest computation [[ Graph-Contraction-Algorithms ]]
+Read about graph contraction technique, which we used to implemented efficient minimum spanning forest computation [ Graph Contraction Algorithms ](https://github.com/GraphChi/graphchi-cpp/wiki/Graph-Contraction-Algorithms).

 ### NEW: GraphChi version 0.2